Panama Canal Gatun Locks aerial view

 ✓ Advantages

-• Bypasses Panama entirely
+• Bypasses Panama

 • No water dependency

-• Mexican government backed
+• Government backed

 ✗ Disadvantages